Fiber-cap biosensors for SERS analysis of liquid samples†

-Optical detection techniques based on surface enhanced Raman spectroscopy (SERS) represents a powerful tool for biosensing applications.
-Meanwhile, due to the technological advances, different approaches have been investigated to integrate SERS substrates on the tip of optical fibres for molecular probing in liquids.
-To further demonstrate the perspectives offered by SERS-on-fiber technology for diagnostic purposes, in this study, novel cap-shaped SERS sensors for reversibly coupling with customized multimodal probes were prototyped via low-cost polymer casting of polydimethylsiloxane (PDMS) and further assembling of gold nanoparticles (Au NPs) of varied size and shape.
-To demonstrate the feasibility of liquids sensing with cap sensors using backside illumination and detection, spectra of rhodamine were acquired by coupling the caps with the fiber.
-As expected by UV-vis, highest SERS efficiency was observed for NPs-decorated substrates with plasmonic properties in resonance with the irradiation wavelength.
-Then, SERS biosensors for the specific detection of Amyloid-β (Aβ) neurotoxic biomarker were realized by covalent grafting of Aβ antibodies.
-As attested by fluorescence images and SERS measurements, biosensors successfully exhibited enhanced Aβ affinity compared to the bare sensors without ligands.
-Finally, these versatile (bio)sensors represent a powerful tool to transform any milli-sized fibers into functional (bio)sensing platforms with plasmonic and biochemical properties tailored to specific applications.
+Optical detection techniques based on surface enhanced Raman spectroscopy (SERS) are a powerful tool for biosensing applications.
+Meanwhile, due to technological advances, different approaches have been investigated to integrate SERS substrates on the tip of optical fibres for molecular probing in liquids.
+To further demonstrate the perspectives offered by SERS-on-fiber technology for diagnostic purposes, in this study, novel cap-shaped SERS sensors for reversible coupling with customized multimodal probes were prototyped via low-cost polymer casting of polydimethylsiloxane (PDMS) and further assembly of gold nanoparticles (Au NPs) of varied sizes and shapes.
+To demonstrate the feasibility of liquid sensing with cap sensors using backside illumination and detection, the spectra of rhodamine were acquired by coupling the caps with the fiber.
+As expected by UV-vis, the highest SERS efficiency was observed for NP-decorated substrates with plasmonic properties in resonance with the irradiation wavelength.
+Then, SERS biosensors for the specific detection of amyloid-β (Aβ) neurotoxic biomarkers were realized by covalent grafting of Aβ antibodies.
+As attested by fluorescence images and SERS measurements, the biosensors successfully exhibited enhanced Aβ affinity compared to the bare sensors without ligands.
+Finally, these versatile (bio)sensors are a powerful tool to transform any milli-sized fibers into functional (bio)sensing platforms with plasmonic and biochemical properties tailored for specific applications.